nixwiz/sensu-docs/content/sensu-go/5.3/guides/monitor-external-resources.md

 ---
-title: "How to monitor external resources with proxy requests and entities"
+title: "How to monitor external resources with proxy checks"
 linkTitle: "Monitoring External Resources"
-description: "Proxy entities allow Sensu to monitor external resources on systems or devices where a Sensu agent cannot be installed, like a network switch or a website.
-Read the guide to get started monitoring a website with proxy entities."
+description: "Proxy checks allow Sensu to monitor external resources on systems or devices where a Sensu agent cannot be installed, like a network switch or a website.
+Read the guide to get started monitoring a website with proxy checks."
 weight: 15
 version: "5.3"
 product: "Sensu Go"